QuantumQuaser/heart_stroke-_prediction/README.md

 ## 7. Model Evaluation:
 Evaluation metrics like F1 Score and classification report provide a comprehensive understanding of model performance, especially precision, recall, and F1 score for each class, which are crucial in the context of imbalanced datasets.

-## Implications for Feature Engineering:
-Polynomial Features: Capturing complex, non-linear relationships that might not be apparent with linear models.
-One-Hot Encoding for Categorical Variables: Ensures that categorical variables are properly incorporated into the model.
-SMOTE for Imbalanced Datasets: Enhances the model’s ability to identify the minority class, which is often the class of interest in medical datasets like stroke prediction.